-The place is usually crowded during weekdays and weekends with locals and foreigners.
+The place is usually crowded during both weekdays and weekends with locals and foreigners.
 Customers have a choice to pick and choose their seafood from the rows of aquarium.

 We ordered the fried fish (cui jiam), flower crabs, claypot fish with preserved vegetable and yam, fried vegetable with sambal and noodles.
 The steamed flower crabs came with pounded ginger and stripes of black fungus.
 Chinese wine was added to enhance the flavour.
 The crab meat was so firm and fresh.
 We ended up using our hands to eat this seafood.

 After that we were served another two dishes.
-The vegetable dish was a combination of long beans, star beans and lotus root fried with sambal.
+The vegetable dish was a combination of long beans, star beans and lotus root stir-fried with sambal.
 The lotus root was thinly sliced and tasted good.
 The fish (cui jiam) was fried until crispy.

 We rounded up the dinner with fried seafood mee-tiau.
 Fried dried and not oily, the noodle went well with the accompanying spicy sambal.